About

 Researcher

-Hasna is a Bachelor of Archaeology graduate from Universitas Indonesia (2024) with academic and professional experience in cultural heritage preservation.
-She was awarded the Indonesian International Student Mobility Awards scholarship to study at Humboldt Universität zu Berlin, Germany, where she contributed to an English-language collection label project at the Museum in the Kulturbrauerei.
-She has also conducted socio-cultural research on the Karmawibhangga reliefs in collaboration with BRIN and participated in the Short Course Development of Indonesian Maritime Archaeology, organised by the Ministry of Marine Affairs and Fisheries of the Republic of Indonesia in partnership with the University of Sydney.
-Currently, she is involved in research of the Governor-General portrait collection at the Jakarta History Museum, and is involved in the temporary exhibition Furnitur Bertutur.
-With a passion for material culture, public history, and inclusive heritage practices, she is committed to connecting diverse audiences with cultural heritage through research-based and community-empowering programmes.
-Contact: hasna@seams.id
+Hasna Alya is currently pursuing her Master’s degree at the Faculty of Archaeology, Leiden University, the Netherlands.
+She holds a Bachelor of Archaeology degree from Universitas Indonesia (2024) and has academic and professional experience in cultural heritage preservation, museum interpretation, and public history.
+She was awarded the Indonesian International Student Mobility Awards (IISMA) scholarship to study at Humboldt-Universität zu Berlin, Germany, where she contributed to an English-language collection label project at the Museum in der Kulturbrauerei.
+She has also conducted socio-cultural research on the Karmawibhangga reliefs in collaboration with BRIN and participated in the Short Course Development of Indonesian Maritime Archaeology organised by the Ministry of Marine Affairs and Fisheries of the Republic of Indonesia in partnership with the University of Sydney.
+Hasna has been involved in research on the Governor-General portrait collection at the Jakarta History Museum and contributed to the temporary exhibition Furnitur Bertutur.
+With a strong interest in material culture, public history, and inclusive heritage practices, she is committed to connecting diverse audiences with cultural heritage through research-based and community-oriented initiatives.

 Adelia Rahma Pratiwi